joegaffey/joegaffey.github.io/posts/drafts/3table-intro.md

 Ever wonder how simple a 3D editor could be?
 Like, what is the essential, unavoidable complexity that must be exposed to a user for even basic functionality.

-[3table](https://3table.glitch.me/) is a web experiment on exploring this idea.
+[3table](https://3table.glitch.me/) is a web experiment based on exploring this idea.

 <br/><img src="./drafts/3table_shot1.jpg" alt="3table cube screenshot" width="60%" height="60%">